AlacrisIO/alacrity/archive/competition.md

   In the end, instead of being able to provide a language that minimizes the complexity of writing DApps, they end up introducing a complex, arbitrary language (E, just with JavaScript syntax) in between the contracts and the blockchain, with its impedance mismatch, with no obvious gain.
-  The vat layer is very relevant, the other layers less so.
+  The vat layer is very relevant; the four dimensions of rights in erights are interesting, though not always relevant.

 * [Archetype](https://docs.archetype-lang.org/) looks very interesting.
   Currently Tezos-focused, but the approach seems to be general enough